kyma-project/rafter/katacoda-tutorials/step5.md

     EOF
     ```{{execute}}

-3. Apply the Asset CR that selects from the ConfigMap all assets with the `.md` extension.
+3. Apply the `sample-asset` Asset CR that selects from the ConfigMap all assets with the `.md` extension.
 The **url** parameter specifies the Namespace and ConfigMap names.
 Run:

     ```yaml
     cat <<EOF | kubectl apply -f -